rv-ebarnard/image_model_dashboard/README.md

 - [ ] Use Django model manager to update Django models according to new data

-- [ ] Updating all the graphs according to filters and new builds :bar_chart:
-   Currently the scatter plot is the only chart with the function to update
+- [ ] Updating all the graphs according to filters and new builds Currently the scatter plot is the only chart with the function to update

 - [ ] Adding sparsity filter